Military History in National Parks

 -

-Our PlacesNational parks preserve the places and stories of the American military and provides the military community opportunities to connect to our nation’s beautiful landscapes.
+Our PlacesNational parks preserve the places and stories of the American military and provide the military community opportunities to connect to our nation’s beautiful landscapes.

 -

-Our StoriesFrom memorials to monuments, some of our most iconic national parks commemorate those who have served our country, preserving the history of our military.
+Our StoriesFrom memorials to monuments, some of our most iconic national parks commemorate those who have served our country.

 -

-NPF's CommitmentThe National Park Foundation supports programs and projects that recognize and reflect military histories and stories, past and present, in our parks.
+NPF's CommitmentThe National Park Foundation funds projects that recognize and reflect military histories and stories—past and present—in our parks.

 Commemorating Military History